 Security and apps

 If you don’t have a fingerprint option, you can still set an unlock code number, known as a passcode or Personal Identification Number (PIN for short), or even a pattern.
-These are then requested every time the screen is used.
+These are then requested every time the device is used.

 The Settings options can be different depending on which device you’re using, but they all do similar things.